zuyouchen/225-final-proj/proposal.md

 Dijkstra’s returns a vector of nodes visited to show the path.

-Floyd-Warshall returns a matrix where the value at position (i, j) represents the shortest path between nodes i and j.
+Floyd-Warshall returns a matrix where the value at position (i, j) represents the shortest path's time between nodes i and j.
 If there is no path between nodes i and j, the value at position (i, j) is infinity.

 The BFS function returns a vector of nodes visited in order of a BFS traversal.